 You will not be judged on your creativity.
 This type of therapy is about empowering you to express your emotions freely.
 We only use tools and techniques that help you.
 You participate in exercises according to your comfort level.

 The healing process in therapy needn’t be overly painful or re-traumatising.
 Working creatively in therapy provides another layer of safety, protection and distancing when it may feel too raw to speak directly about issues and emotions that cause you the most pain and hurt.
 Working experientially in this way can be powerful and cathartic.
 Just like a good book or film, the story is not directly about us but can still evoke strong emotions and move us deeply into understanding our own story.

 Who Benefits from Dramatherapy

 People from all walks of life benefit from Dramatherapy including children, adolescents and adults.
-In particular, I have supported adults who have experienced debilitating mental health issues, histories of addiction, trauma and abuse.
+In particular, I work with adults who have experienced debilitating mental health issues, histories of addiction, trauma and abuse.
 Dramatherapy is flexible and we always adapt to different, individual needs.

 Dramatherapy helps address:

 - confidence and self-esteem issues